MichaelWitt/Employee-Stardirectory/README.md

 UNC Coding Bootcamp And Trilogy for the inspiration.

-As well as NPM Material-Table, Bootstrap, React, Axios, and other NPM Packages.
+As well as NPM Material-Table, Random User API, Bootstrap, React, Axios, and other NPM Packages.

 Thanks!